rikiyay/covid19/README.md

 ### In summary

-- Social distancing does flatten the curve.
+- Social distancing works for flattening the curve.
-- If we quit social distancing too early, we could still see a surge.
+- If we quit social distancing too early, we could still see a resurgence.
 - Lightswich method could potentially reduce the total social distancing period.

 ![](concats/concat_overlayed_all.png)